Benjamin-Valderrama/bibliometrics_mgba/readme.md

 ## Results and Discussion

+First, we wanted to explore the country-level collaboration network.
+We first identified the top three most cited countries: China (24,952 total citations; 30.4 citations per article on average), Ireland (19457 total citations, 155.7 citations per article on average) and USA (15,568 total citations, 49.7 citations per article on average).
+Then, we estimated the country-level collaboration networks based on the co authorship across papers in the database.
+We then plotted the collaboration of the top three most cited countries with other countries from other world regions: Asia (Figure 1A), Europe (Figure 1B), Africa (Figure 1C) and South America (Figure 1D).

 ![Collaboration networks between the 3 most productive countries and other world regions.
 (A) Asia (B) Europe (C) Africa (D) South America.
 The top 3 most productive countries (China, Ireland and USA) are shown in red.
 Other countries in grey.](outputs/mains/country_collab.jpg)

 ## Strenghts and Limitations